-Boy George's debut solo single was actually a cover version of a moderately successful 70s hit by the American soft rock band Bread - a fact that passed me by at the time!
+Boy George's debut solo single, "Everything I Own", was actually a cover version of a moderately successful 70s hit by the American soft rock band Bread - a fact that passed me by at the time!
 Penned by the band's frontman David Gates, the original song reached #32 in the UK, although was a major hit in the U.S., reaching #5 on the Billboard Hot 100 in 1972.

 However, Boy George's cover was actually more reminiscent of the reggae version by Jamaican singer Ken Booth, which was a chart-topper in the UK on 26th October 1974.
 It had a similar vibe to Culture Club's "Do You Really Want To Hurt Me".

 The song was released at a time when George had been fighting a three grams per day heroin addiction, which became fodder for the tabloid press.
-After Culture Club disbanded in 1986, George sought treatment, but became addicted to the narcotics used to treat his heroin addiction.
+After Culture Club disbanded in 1986, George sought treatment, but became addicted to the narcotics, which were used to treat his heroin addiction.

 The single entered the UK single chart at No.7 on March 1st 1987.
 It reached No.1 the following week, pushing Ben E. King's "Stand By Me" down to No.2, and remained on top for two weeks, being replaced by Mel & Kim's "Respectable" on 22nd March.
 It was the singer's only solo No.1 single here, and also his only top 10 solo hit.
 The single also reached No.1 in Ireland, Norway and Canada.

 The B-side included the track "Use Me".
 A 12" vinyl single was released with the "Extended P. W. Botha Mix" on the A-side and a Dub version on the B-side alongside "Use Me".